Josh-L-Ryan/Particle-Performance-XGBoost/README.md

 # Particle-Performance-XGBoost
-Produces an XGBoost supervised machine learning model which predicts the performance of wax particles based on known characteristics.
+Produces an XGBoost supervised machine learning model which enables the prediction of wax particle encapsulation performance.